Dental Crowns in Warrensburg And Oak Grove, MO

-When a tooth becomes weakened to the point that it can’t safely hold a filling, or if a tooth is cracked, chipped, or fractured, a dental crown can return its strength and appearance.
-The crown saves the tooth, eliminating the need for extraction and replacement with a dental implant or bridge.
+When a tooth becomes weakened to the point that it can’t safely hold a dental filling, or if a tooth is cracked, chipped, or fractured, a dental crown can return its strength and appearance.
+Our Missouri dentists may recommend these effective restorations to help restore function and reinforce the strength of your afflicted tooth.
+The crown saves the tooth, eliminating the need for potential extraction and replacement with a dental implant or bridge.

 There are two reasons for crowns.
-First, they are tooth savers.
-When the natural tooth either has serious damage, such as a deep crack, it is in danger of needing extraction.
-If left alone, the damaged tooth will likely break, which will then eliminate the option for crowning it.
+First, they’re tooth savers.
+When the natural tooth suffers from serious damage, such as a deep crack, it’s in danger of needing extraction.
+If left alone, the damaged tooth will likely break, eliminating the option for crowning it.
 The same is true if a tooth has a previous filling and then develops new decay.
 Removing more of the natural tooth will make the tooth very weak.
-An inlay or onlay could work, but the sure bet is to put a crown on such a tooth.
+An inlay or onlay could work, but the sure bet is to place a dental crown.

 The second use for crowns is to serve as anchors for dental bridges.
 Bridges are used to fill a gap of one or more missing teeth.
 Crowns are placed on the healthy teeth on each side of the gap, with artificial teeth (also called crowns but not hollow) attached to gum-colored acrylic resin over metal to replace the missing teeth.
 The bridge is a single piece and the crowns are cemented permanently onto the healthy teeth.